dedhack/Project-Zombie-Mario/README.md

 * under this.position.x, we add/subtract an additional 0.01 to ensure the player doesn't still trigger a collision in the x-axis
 * add a break to break out of the loop to ensure we do not run the for loop unnecessarily when collision has already been detected in an earlier loop.

 1a.
 Player Class

-* extends the Sprite class
+- extends the Sprite class

-- switchSprite()
+* switchSprite()

-* Explain the logic on how we switch between sprites.
+- Explain the logic on how we switch between sprites.
 Include the update done in the movement event listener
-* Explain the frameBuffer
+- Explain the frameBuffer

 2. CollisionBlock Class

+2a. collisionBlocks

+2b. platformCollisionBlocks

+- explain why this is separate
+- this platform collision is checked in the player class, together with the floor platform within the for loop

 3. Collisions.js